laura-wenning/ozone/README.md

+# Development Setup
+1. Install required modules using `yarn install`
+2. Create a .env file.
+Refer to the environment variables section below
+3. Run `prisma generate` to create the files required for typing
+4. If using a new database, run `prisma db push` to create the database structure
+5. Run with `yarn dev`

 # Environment Variables
-## .env
+`NODE_ENV`.
+The Node Environment
+`POST`.
+The port used by the NodeJS app or the NodeJS Docker container.

+`DATABASE_URL`.
+The database address

+`DISCORD_TOKEN`.
+The Discord token for the Ozone bot.
+Required if ENABLE_DISCORD_BOT is 1 `WEATHER_API_KEY`.
+The key for accessing weather data.

 `POSTFIX`.
 A string postfixed to the end of the Docker container names for organization purposes.
 Use an empty string in production.
-`NODE_PORT`.
-The port used by the NodeJS app or the NodeJS Docker container.
-`MONGO_PORT`.
-The port used by the MongoDB container

-`DEPLOYMENT`.
-Which sort of deployment this is.
-Valid options are 'deployment', 'staging', and 'production'.

-`OZONE_TOKEN`.
-The Discord token for the Ozone bot.
-TODO - replace with DISCORD_TOKEN.

-`WEATHER_API_KEY`.
-The key for accessing weather data.

-`MONGO_USERNAME`.
-The username for connecting to MongoDB `MONGO_PASSWORD`.
-The password for connecting to MongoDB `MONGO_ADDRESS`.
-The endpoint that MongoDB is located at.
-For example, 127.0.0.1.
-`MONGO_DB`.
-The name of the database to use in MongoDB.
+This postfix will be deprecated in the future as Docker will only be used for deployment and not development.

-## .mongo.env
+## Feature Flags
-`MONGO_INITDB_ROOT_USERNAME`.
-The initial root username for a first-time MongoDB launch.
-`MONGO_INITDB_ROOT_PASSWORD`.
-The initial root password for a first-time MongoDB launch.
+`ENABLE_DISCORD_BOT`.
+Enables Discord bot.
+Allows for the bot to be disabled for frontend development.
+Enabled with a value of 1